 Class actions permit representatives to litigate claims on behalf of themselves and absent, sometimes unknown, members of the class not individually before the court.
 But decisions of the court in a class action binds all members of a certified class unless they opt-out.
 If harmed in a small amount, it usually makes more sense to allow the representatives litigate in a class action on your behalf.
 Why sue over $150 when a class action is taking care of everything?
 If your injury is large, such as the side effects of a prescription drug, your injury or loss could be substantial and hence opting out to pursue your own remedies might make sense.

 Another issue to consider is the statute of limitations.
-Class action filings ‘tolls’ the statute of limitations, the date you must file a lawsuit by or forever lose your right to sue (think automatic daily extensions until the court decides whether to certify the class) until the court rules on certification.
-(For Simpluris article on class action statute of limitations issues in class actions click here).
+Class action filings ‘tolls’ the statute of limitations, the date you must file a lawsuit by or forever lose your right to sue until the court rules on certification (think automatic daily extensions until the court decides whether to certify the class).
 But if you opt-out, you lose this ‘tolling’ protection, and your claim reverts to the original statute of limitations date.

 Class actions have a res judicial effect on class members.
 This means if you don’t opt-out and the court determines the class action is not ‘actionable’ the defendant is off the hook, and you can’t sue on the claim anymore.
 Wait, --- I thought the class was certified.
 How can it not be actionable?
 Answer: When a class is certified, the court is not making a ‘merits’ determination exists, only whether proceeding as class action makes sense.
 (Again, see Simpluris article Class Action 101, click here for more information on this subject).